mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 * It's best to prefer city-based chargers, since there are generally much more alternative chargers around.

-## Tesla Chargers
+## Tesla Superchargers

-There are no Tesla chargers in the Baltic states as of now (2019), neither there are any chargers above Warsaw in Poland.
-The chargers are planned and should be erected in 2020, you can see the [official Tesla Charger Map](https://www.tesla.com/fi_FI/findus/) to get more information.
+There are no Tesla superchargers in the Baltic states as of now (2019), neither there are any chargers above Warsaw in Poland.
+The superchargers are planned and should be erected in 2020, you can see the [official Tesla Supercharger Map](https://www.tesla.com/supercharger) to get more information.

 The [SuperCharge.info](https://supercharge.info/map) receives updates from Tesla user community and thus keeps most up-to-date charger map.

 # Estonia

-[Virta](https://virta.webapp.virtaglobal.com/) operates a couple of chargers in Estonia, and the one in Parnu is a 50kW free-to-use charger.
-Awesome!

 [Elmo](http://elmo.ee/charging-network/) operates a large network of chargers in Estonia, basically covering all country.
 The DC speed is 30kW and the prices are as follows: